EnterpriseDB/tpa/docs/src/ansible-and-sudo.md

 there's no effective limit on what it can do anyway.

 Executing Python modules on target hosts is just the way Ansible works.
-None of this is specific to TPAexec in any way, and these considerations would apply equally to any other Ansible playbook.
+None of this is specific to TPA in any way, and these considerations would apply equally to any other Ansible playbook.

 ## Recommendations